 When do you use the name-main idiom in your Python code?
 While reading this tutorial, did you discover a way to replace it, or is there a good use case that we missed?
 Share your thoughts in the comments below.

 Take the Quiz: Test your knowledge with our interactive “Python Name-Main Idiom” quiz.
-Upon completion you will receive a score so you can track your learning progress over time:
+You’ll receive a score upon completion to help you track your learning progress:

 Interactive Quiz